-Linda Ashworth, English horn, began her musical playing piano and clarinet, adding oboe to her musical passions in the early 80s.
+Linda Ashworth, English horn, began her musical career playing piano and clarinet, adding oboe to her musical passions in the early 80s.
 While studying oboe with Brenda Schumann-Post, she played with a variety of groups in the SF Bay Area.
 Chamber music became a passion with the formation of the Vineyard Quintet in 1985.
-After moving to the Central Coast in 2002, Linda joined the oboe section of the SLO Symphony in the fall of that year, playing English Horn as well as oboe.
-She also plays with the SummerWinds Quintet, Cuesta Master Chorale, Pacific Repertory Opera, and teaches oboe privately.
-When not playing music, she teaches genetics part-time at Cal Poly.
+After moving to the Central Coast in 2002, Linda joined the SLO Symphony, playing English Horn as well as oboe.
+She now plays with Orchestra Novo, Alegria Wind Quintet, SLO Master Chorale, and teaches oboe privately.
+She also plays an Arabic instrument called a qanun with Cal Poly’s Arab Music Ensemble.
+When not playing music, she loves to travel and hike.

 Brynn Albanese, violin, made her solo debut at the age of ten with the Carson Symphony Orchestra in Los Angeles, California.
 Growing up in Los Angeles within a family of professional musicians, she was exposed to music from infancy.
 She studied from the age of 4 until 17 with Elizabeth Ivanoff Holborn.
 During this period Ms. Albanese was the recipient of many first place awards.
 Some of them include the 6-year consecutive winner of the California Bach Festival, VOCE regional and state competitions and the Etude competition.
 She has served as Concertmaster of the California State Honors Orchestra and Principal Second of the National Honors Orchestra under James DuPriest.